jmeowmeow/PixieReport/express-progress/tasks.md

 * Finding working certs on a newer OS install, copying the Go Daddy certs, and installling them.
 * Laptop: installed in main cert store; Production: added to NodeJS extra certs.

+Mon 26 Aug 2024 08:37:46 AM PDT

+Next Obvious Steps

+- [ ] Make freshness more visible.
+We have it in params as hours.tenths now.
+- [ ] Factor doll sets into an object composed in preloads.
+That helps with a picker and duplicated logic across preloads, server, and composer.
+- [ ] Copy-to-clipboard functionality.
+Useful for URLs.

+Experiment

+- [ ] iFrame experiment, transcludable frame source endpoint like no-nav body of pixie.

 ## Weatherpixie.com Features